iGomides/CursoemVideo/README.md

 which I am studying through the Curso em Vídeo channel by Professor Gustavo Guanabara.

 I do not intend for this repository to be structured.
-It should only list the more than 100 exercises present in the course in question. 🇺🇸 🇺🇸
+It should only list the more than 100 exercises present in the course. 🇺🇸 🇺🇸

 https://www.cursoemvideo.com/curso/python-3-mundo-1/